lucascalvet/2021_22_FSI_Logbooks/LOGBOOK11.md

 - What part of the certificate indicates this is a CA’s certificate?

-- If the CA flag is true then it is a CA, otherwise then it is not a CA.
+- If the CA flag is true, then it is a CA, otherwise it is not a CA.

 ![Task 1](images/ca.png "Task 1: CA’s certificates")

 - What part of the certificate indicates this is a self-signed certificate?

-- We observed that boths the Subject key and the Authority identifier are the same, therefore it is a self-signed certificate.
+- We observed that both the Subject key and the Authority identifier are the same, therefore it is a self-signed certificate.

 ![Task 1](images/ca.png "Task 1: Subject key and the Authority identifiers")